astronomer/docs/learn/airflow-dbt.md

 ## Conclusion

 Congratulations!
-You've run a DAG using the Astronomer dbt provider to automatically create tasks from dbt models.
-The Astronomer dbt provider is under active development.
-You can learn more about it in the [Astronomer dbt provider documentation](https://astronomer.github.io/astronomer-cosmos/index.html).
+You've run a DAG using the Astro dbt provider to automatically create tasks from dbt models.
+The Astro dbt provider is under active development.
+You can learn more about it in the [Astro dbt provider documentation](https://astronomer.github.io/astronomer-cosmos/index.html).